wavexx/fgallery/README.rst

 directly.
 JPEG and PNG files are also re-optimized (losslessy) before being archived to furthermore save space.

+Preview and thumbnail images are converted to the sRGB color-space by default, which provides better results on normal displays and browsers without color management support.

 All images can be included to be viewed individually at full resolution in the gallery by using the ``-i`` flag.
 Panoramas are automatically detected and the original image is included in full-size by default, as often the image preview